ds54e/sv-mint/docs/plugins/enum_type_names_lower_snake_e.md

 ## Description
 - Enum type names must be lower_snake_case and end with `_e`
-- Why: Consistent enum type naming distinguishes types from variables at a glance.
+- Consistent enum type naming distinguishes types from variables at a glance.
 ## Good

 ```systemverilog